11th June 2012, 04:22 PM

 If you are one of those lucky trainers we can heal your whole team free of charge under a minute.
 We probably deal with thousands of patients a day and many of them are satisfied with their care.
 On the other hand, there is only so much that technology can do.
 The healing machine has made care easier for us.
 Unfortunately, despite popular belief it does not heal every disease.

 That's when I, the matron and the nurses help out.
-Examining the patient's condition, diagnose them, then refer them to the specialist they need.
+I examine the patient’s condition, diagnose them, then refer them to the specialist they need.
+It's never an easy task and the rules are always changing to ensure that everybody gets the right health care.

 No day is ever the same.
 One of my favourite things about this hospital is that it wasn't just pokémon from the chansey line.
-There were audinos and also some fighting pokémon in the physiotherapy ward.
+It had many nurses frown.
+Some in horror and some amused.
+They got the idea from Unova where they had audinos and also some fighting pokémon in the physiotherapy ward.
+The chansey line were very rare in Unova, but audino do a good job.
 Of course, I'm proud of being part of the chansey line, but I feel like the hospital promotes equality and diversity much better than other places I've worked in before.
+Could still do with some improvements here and there, but it's good.

-I can mend fainted pokémon in a heartbeat, but sobering them up is a different story.
+I can mend fainted pokémon in a heartbeat.
+The healing machine works wonders for burns, paralysis, frost bites and most poisons.
+However, sobering them up is a different story.
 One of my patients today included a baby chikorita.
 Purple patches on his skin indicate signs of poisoning.
 The leaf on the top of his head flaps uncontrollably.
 There is also an obvious scent of vodka on the chikorita's breath.
 I hate these sort of cases.
 They make me want to double slap their trainers where the sun don't shine.
 Pure grass type pokemon should not be consuming alcohol of any kind especially with their poison disadvantage.

-A swipe on the machine may help this chikorita recover some energy, but the poison would be too severe for the machine to get rid of it.
+All grass types should refrain from having refined sugars.
+A swipe on the machine helped this chikorita recover some energy, but the poison was too severe for the machine to get rid of it.
 Alcoholic poisoning can be fatal.
 I hope the Nurse Joy has words with the trainer.
 If this chikorita doesn't make it, she could be arrested to neglect as well as being banned from pokémon leagues.

 "Okay Chikorita," I told him.
 "As you are still quite young, the full restores may be too strong for your immune system."
 The chikorita looked at me as in to suggest he had no idea what I was talking about.
 It is to be expected, but I can't help but use these medical terms.
 I've been working in this clinic for as long as I can remember.
 "We will try a combination of aromatherapy and heal bells.
 These are natural ways to cure common status problems which will leave as little side effects as possible."